-In figure 11-1, we see that the percentage of design projects who actively manage power by design size.
-The data suggest that the larger the design, the greater the concern for power management.
+As shown in figure 11-1, we found that 72% of design projects actively manage power.
+In fact, we found that the larger the design, the greater the concern for power management.
 Obviously, a wide variety of techniques, ranging from simple clock-gating, to complex hypervisor/OS-controlled power management schemes are employed whose requirements require verification.

 Since the power intent cannot be directly described in an RTL model, alternative supporting notations have recently emerged to capture the power intent.
-In the 2020 study, we wanted to get a sense of where the industry stands in adopting these various notations.
-For projects that actively manage power, Figure 11-3 shows the various standards used to describe power intent that have been adopted.
-You might note that the that the newer UPF 3.0 standard was tracked in 2020.
-Also, some projects are actively using multiple standards (such as different versions of UPF or a combination of CPF and UPF).
+In the 2022 study, we wanted to get a sense of where the industry stands in adopting these various notations.
+For projects that actively manage power, Figure 11-2 shows the various standards used to describe power intent that have been adopted.
+There are some projects are actively using multiple standards (such as different versions of UPF or a combination of CPF and UPF).
 That’s why the adoption results do not sum to 100 percent.

 In an earlier blog in this series, I provided data that suggest a significant amount of effort is being applied to IC/ASIC functional verification.
 An important question the various studies have tried to answer is whether this increasing effort is paying off.
 In my next blog, I present verification results findings in terms of schedules, number of required spins, and classification of functional bugs.

 Quick links to the 2022 Wilson Research Group Study results